-We’ll back to the Puffin Festival in 2014 to check out what’s changed… but the boat trips were the star attraction of this year’s event.
+We’ll back to the Puffin Festival next year to check out what’s changed… but the boat trips were the star attraction of this year’s event.

 Amble and Coquet Island are located 40 minutes drive from Newcastle upon Tyne on the Northumberland coast off – just off the A1 road.

 It isn’t possible to land on Coquet Island because of potential disturbance to the nesting birds but cruises run around the island from Amble harbour.
 Details of sailing times are available from Amble Tourist Information Centre on 01665 712313.

 Wrap up warm.
 It can be chilly on the boat trips so wear outdoor gear and bring a hat.

 Don’t forget to take binoculars and a camera (with a zoom lens) for unforgettable views of the birds and seals.

 The best time to see puffins and terns at Coquet Island is between May and early August when the birds are nesting on the island.

 Amble has an attractive marina whilst there are great bird watching opportunities up the road on the way to Warkworth along the water channels.

 Nearby Warkworth also has an excellent ruined castle and charming village with cafes and pubs.